 you will need later.
 That will also come in an email you will get.
 You will also be given a chance to schedule

 fingerprinting at a vendor near you.
 Do that also, as it is easier to do that then.

 The state-mandated training class takes about 4 hours to complete, followed by a short written test, and a shooting proficiency test.
 The class fee

-covers everything except ammo and safety equipment.
+covers everything except ammo.
 Except for private classes, these are usually scheduled on a Saturday morning.
 This may be done

 before or after starting your application at DPS (previous item).
 Pick a date here.

 - Submit the Certificate of Training to the DPS

 After completing the class and proficiency test, you will be given a Certificate of Training (LTC-100).

 Put that with the barcode and any documents listed on your checklist (i.e., veterans need a DD-214),